(also known as: regressive fallacy)

 I had a real bad headache, then saw my doctor.
 Just by talking with him, my headache started to subside, and I was all better the next day.
 It was well worth the $200 visit fee.

 Explanation: Headaches are a part of life, and naturally come and go on their own with varying degrees of pain.
-They regress to the mean, the “mean” being a normal state of no pain, on their own, with or without medical or chemical intervention.
-Had the person seen a gynecologist instead, the headache would have still subsided, and it would have been a much more interesting visit -- especially if he were a man.
+They regress to the mean on their own, the “mean” being a normal state of no pain, with or without medical or chemical intervention.
+Had the person seen a gynecologist instead, the headache would have still subsided, and it would have been a much more interesting visit—especially if he were a man.

 After surgery, my wife was not doing too well -- she was in a lot of pain.
 I bought these magnetic wristbands that align with the body's natural vibrations to reduce the pain, and sure enough, a few days later the pain subsided!
 Thank you magic wristbands!